Job Hunting Panel Recap

 One has to remember that going through an Applicant Tracking System means that you will have to fight to get in front of HR.
 It is not hopeless and there are means of increasing your chances of getting through the ATS.

-There are many sites nowadays that, provide ATS friendliness ratings, using the job description and comparing to your resume,
+There are many sites nowadays that, provide ATS friendliness ratings, using the job description and comparing to your resume, simply go on Google and search: “is my resume ATS friendly”.

 In addition to avoiding the things that could trip up the ATS, some of Pamela’s recommendations include:

--Volunteer for the STC or a non-profit, to network and escape the “Experience Catch-22”.
+-Volunteering for the STC or a non-profit, to network and escape the “Experience Catch-22”.

 -Apply via the company’s own website.